jason-tung/MKS21X/README.md

 ## **Lab Overview**

 ### 00n/a
-* there was no lab 0 -- this just relieves my 0-index anxiety
+there was no lab 0 -- this just relieves my 0-index anxiety

 ### 01SuperArray
-[x] basic reconstruction of ArrayList<String>
+*basic reconstruction of ArrayList<String>
-[x] binary search algo
+*binary search algo

 ### 02OrderedSuperArray
+*blueprint for an alphabetized SuperArray
-[x]extends SuperArray.java from lab01
+*extends SuperArray.java from lab01
-[x] throw exception
+*throw exception
-blueprint for an alphabetized SuperArray used binary search insertionSort to add strings into the right place
+*used binary search insertionSort to add strings into the right place

 ### 03WordSearch
+*made a wordsearch in the terminal using text from another file *taking arguments from terminal
-file scanning and reading
+*file scanning and reading
-try except blocks -- i absolutely abused these to avoid hard coding cases Math.random() random.nextInt()
+*try except blocks -- i absolutely abused these to avoid hard coding cases *Math.random()

-adds as many words as possible from an external file onto a char arry in random orientations (much like a real wordsearch). imported random to make random-seeds consistency in random-seeds

-## 04RevereCharSequence
-learning
+*random.nextInt()
+*consistency in random-seeds

+### 04ReverseCharSequence
+*String methods, but treated the String as if it were reversed *implementation of interfaces(CharSequence)

+### 05Library
+*system by which books in a library can be classified and checked out by people, as well as display information on the book *